 FOR IMMEDIATE RELEASE

-In all, 12 programs are planned during the Jefferson fall term throughout the month of September, including six in-person presentations at the Jefferson, 3207 State Street; and six programs at Jefferson satellite sites in Corry, Fairview, ECAT, and new at Edinboro University.
+In all, 27 programs are planned during the winter term, including 16 in-person presentations at the Jefferson Educational Society, 3207 State St.; two digital programs; and nine programs at Jefferson satellite sites at ECAT and in Corry, Fairview, and Edinboro through March 29.
+All events are open to the public.

 For comments in advance, please contact: